Ananyab3100/Kanban-Board/README.md

 # Kanban-Board
-Creating a  simple Kanban board
+Creating a  simple Kanban board using HTML, CSS & Javascript